Dastardi/Dastardi.github.io/career.md

     <p>
       <h2>Northeastern University</h2>
       <b><i>January 2023 - May 2023 <br> Teaching Assistant</i></b><br>
-      Was selected as one of two TAs for Intro to Logic, a 200+ person class taught by the philosophy department head.
+      Was selected by the philosophy department head as one of two TAs for Intro to Logic, his 200+ person class.
 Graded assignments, held office hours, and led study sessions for students.
     </p>
   </div><br>